Some of you have received emails about a business called Impact Mailing Club and want to know outright Is Impact Mailing Club A Scam?

 This does not include other costs such as stamps, envelopes, and mailing leads.

 More Facts About Impact Mailing Club

 4.)
 What is the payout system?
 The payout is paid to you directly from the person who received the letter or postcard and will send it back with the money to sign up.

 You will also be receiving cash from people who are referrals of your direct referral.

 This depends on the membership level you signed up for and the number of people you recruited in the system.

-The higher level of membership, the more people recruited, the more you earn.
+The higher level of membership, the more people recruited, and the more you earn.

 This is multi-level marketing since you need to refer people and earn on multiple tiers, not just from the people you were able to convince to join.

 7.)
-Are you selling any product?
+Are you selling any products?
 When buying a certain level, you will have the right to recruit people into the system.

 So, they will provide you with some mailing leads – which is their main product.